Next Article in Journal

 • After identifying the critical areas with obvious heat island effects, employ urban wind corridor planning and CFD simulation analysis to help introduce clean and cooler airflow into city to cut the heat islands and prevent the spread of the heat island effect.

 • Conduct a complete planning approach to designate first- and second-level urban wind corridors.
-This task should be processed with the help of systematic numerical simulation analysis and open discussion.
-In addition to first- and second-level urban wind corridors, potential local-level wind corridor paths in communities or urban blocks should be suggested later, so as to construct a multi-scale urban wind corridor system.
+This task should be processed with the help of systematic simulation analysis and open discussion to obtain public supports.
+In addition to first- and second-level urban wind corridors, potential local-level wind corridor paths should be suggested later, so as to construct a multiscale urban wind corridor system.
+According to urban planning practice in the research region, it is recommended that the first-level urban wind corridors has a width of 200–300 m, and the second-level urban wind corridors has a width of 80–200 m.

 • Conduct suitable land use adjustment and urban design control (such as the control of building setbacks, building height, building openings, location of square and green space, etc.) within a reasonable distance on both sides of the main wind corridor routes in order to maintain a good ventilation environment and urban environmental quality.
 Relevant control measures need to consider land market demand as well as public acceptance at the same time.

 • National land planning and urban land use planning should avoid allocating polluting industries or polluting land use activities in upwind areas where the inflow wind blows into the city.
-It is suggested that polluting industries or land use activities be placed at the end of the wind corridor on the path of the main directions of the wind rose.
+It is suggested that polluting industries or polluting land use activities should not be placed on main urban wind corridor paths.
+If there is a need, it should be placed at the end of the urban wind corridor path.

 • Urban wind corridor planning needs to be coordinated with the planning of regional open space systems.
 For example, the planning of river open spaces and green open spaces should consider their potential and functions in developing urban cool islands.
 Urban wind corridor planning should connect these urban cool island elements.